OpenChirp/server_docker/README.md

 ## Website Address

-The demo website is configured for the URL [openchirp.demo](https://openchirp.demo).
-You need to make this address resolve to the container host so that **your** browser can access this URL.
-One way to do this is to add `<ip-of-container-host> openchirp.demo` to your [hosts](https://en.wikipedia.org/wiki/Hosts_(file)) file.
+The demo website is configured for localhost.(http://localhost)

 If you are deploying the application in a docker host with a name that can be resolved with DNS, configure your instance to use this name by editing the `httpd/config.ts` file (this is a copy of [this config.ts](https://github.com/OpenChirp/website/blob/master/src/app/config.ts)).
 This will require rebuilding the image using the development config:
   > `docker-compose rm web && docker-compose -f docker-compose.yml -f docker-compose.devel.yml up --build -d`.